If you haven’t set up your Pinterest account for success, then you’re missing out on an opportunity to expand your reach.

 Test it out and see how much of a difference you notice not only with your reach but how much time you save by scheduling your pins.

 Create Graphics Using Canva

 On your graphics, you want to use an engaging title and fonts that pair well together.
-Make sure you also include the name of your website somewhere on the pin.
-I recommend creating vertical images because those tend to do better on Pinterest.
-The dimensions I use for mine are 1000 x 1500.
+Also include the name of your website somewhere on the pin.

 Pin Other People’s Content